 To mitigate risks identified during assessments, you'll need to implement control measures that address each hazard individually or collectively, depending on its level of threat and complexity.

-Monitor and evaluate the performance
+Monitor and Evaluate the Performance

 Finally, once control measures have been implemented, they must be regularly monitored.
 This ensures they're being followed properly by all personnel involved in the process as well as updated accordingly when changes occur within your organisation's operations (e.g., new machinery being introduced).